1863 Assistant Director, Student Employment

 6. Manages funds by planning and developing program budget(s), exercising authority regarding expenditure of fund(s), and providing reports of activities which justify expenditures.

-7. Promotes the programs and services provided by Student Employment Services by making presentations to new and incoming students, family members, and on and off-campus stakeholders.
+7. Promotes the programs and services provided by Student Employment by making presentations to new and incoming students, family members, and on campus and community employer stakeholders.
 Evaluates and administers appropriate recruiting methods and assessments.

 8. Facilitates successful outcomes for students by developing and coordinating effective employer relationships, planning, and administering programs such as supervisory, professional development, job fairs, student employment week recognition, and similar events.